 Students can also be taught to take their own data using self-monitoring sheets.
 This method allows students to observe, reflect on and record their own behavior.

-It is important to collect data throughout the day, on a variety of different skills or behaviors.
-Ensure that the system you choose is portable, easily accessible, or that the data sheets are located in the area of the classroom where you will need them.
+It is important to collect special education data throughout the day – on a variety of different skills or behaviors.
+Ensure that the system you choose is portable, easily accessible or that the data sheets are located in the area of the classroom where you will need them.

-Setting up data collection systems are messy in the beginning, however once you discover a method works for you, you will be surprised at how easy data collection can be!
+Setting up data collection systems is messy in the beginning; however, once you discover a method that works for you, you will be surprised at how easy data collection can be!

 Notes from Michaela: